Toga party

-A toga party is a Greco-Roman-themed costume party where attendees wear a toga (normally made from a bed sheet) with sandals.
+A toga party is a Greco-Roman-themed costume party where attendees wear a garment inspired by ancient Roman clothing (normally made from a bed sheet) with sandals.
 The costumes, party games, and other entertainment often adhere to the Roman or Greek theme.
 Toga parties are associated with keg parties and excessive drinking, and attendees typically tend to be college or university students.

 History

-First lady Eleanor Roosevelt held a toga party in 1934 to spoof those that compared her husband President Franklin D. Roosevelt to "Caesar".
+First lady Eleanor Roosevelt held a toga party in 1934 to mock those who had compared her husband President Franklin D. Roosevelt to "Caesar".

 The earliest known college toga parties took place in the United States in the early 1950s.
-Toga parties are recorded in the yearbooks for Theta Delta Chi (1952) and the University of Michigan's Acacia Fraternity (1953).
+Toga parties are recorded in the yearbooks for Theta Delta Chi (1952) and the University of Michigan's Acacia fraternity (1953).
 Another early toga party took place in 1953, when Pomona College students wore togas and ivy wreaths, and brought their dorm mattresses to freshman Mark Neuman's home on Hillcrest Avenue in nearby Flintridge.

 For the eight decades before Greek-themed parties became known as "toga parties" in the 1950s, similar parties were generally called "bed sheet and pillow slip" parties (or simply, "pillow slip" parties), in which attendees wrapped themselves in sheets and pillow cases, were regularly held by fraternal orders (like the Masons, Odd Fellows and Elks), civic organizations, and church groups.
 In 1882, the Terpsichore Society of the Ohio State University held a "pillow slip party" which may arguably be considered the first known college toga party.

+Although they are called "toga parties", attendants rarely wear togas, which were intricately draped garments made from large semicircles of fabric, instead wearing articles that more closely resemble chitons.

 The Guinness World Record for the largest toga party is 3,700 participants.
 The event, organized by the University of Queensland Union and the Queensland University of Technology Student Guild, was held on 24 February 2012 at Riverstage in Brisbane, Queensland, Australia.